dlm/my-site/content/blog/my-first-post.md

 draft: false
 ---

 Welcome to my new blog!
-I'm excited to share thoughts on computational geometry, academic life, and the occasional debugging adventure.
+I'm excited to share thoughts on computer science, software development and the occasional debugging adventure.

-This is where I'll write about research insights, teaching experiences, and maybe some stories about convincing computers to understand shapes (spoiler: it's harder than it sounds).
+This is where I'll write about technical insights, lessons learned, and personal discoveries that I think would be interesting to share.

-Stay tuned for more posts about algorithms, academia, and life in beautiful Montana!
+Stay tuned for more posts about algorithms, software, and maybe an occasional post about life in beautiful Montana!